Best XRP Cards: Which One Actually Fits How You Use XRP (May 2026)

 What is the best XRP card right now?

-For most U.S. users who want XRP rewards, Gemini Card is the clearest fit because it is a real rewards credit card that credits rewards in XRP.
-For users who want to spend from a crypto balance, Bybit or Uphold can work better.
-Nexo fits best for those who want liquidity without selling first.
+For most U.S. users who want to earn XRP rewards, the Gemini Card is the clearest fit.
+It is a real rewards credit card that credits rewards in XRP with no annual fee, no foreign transaction fee, and no staking requirement.
+For users who want to spend from a crypto balance directly, Bybit or Uphold work better.
+Nexo fits best for those who want liquidity without selling their XRP position first.

 Is there a real XRP credit card?